RiteshTiwari-2003/Node-JS/Readme.md

 query string is used to pass the data from a client to the server by encoding data in the url they can be thought of as key/value pair that are encoded in url

+node js comes with a built in query string module that allow us to deal with query string inside our node application the query string module contain a number of built in method that deals with encoding and decoding url

+# query string methods
+there are six type of query struing methid

+encode: the encode method producess a url query string from a given object by iterating through the object decode ; the decode method parses a url query string into a collection of key value pair
+3. escape method ; the escape method perform url encoding on a given string , it is used internally by the stringify , and encode method
+4. parse: it is just alias for decode method of the query string module
+5. stringify; it is just alias for encode method of the query string module 6 . unscape ; it perform url decoding on a given string , it is used by internally by parse and decode method

+encoding query string
+const querystring=require('querystring');
+const data={
+    'name':'abcd',
+    'password':'efgh'
+};
+console.log(querystring.encode(data));

+decoding querystring
+const querystring=require('querystring');
+const qs='name=sample&password=sampe'
+const data=querystring.decode(qs)
+console.log("Name:",data.name);